Aike-Tsm/Dictonary/README.txt

 """
-a program that you give a word and it returns:
+a program that you enter a word and it returns:
 Meanings of the word

 """